-The factory has gone through many changes to increase production since Ryan and Kayla have returned.
+The factory has gone through many changes to increase production.
 A third vat was installed, a new milk silo added, as well an additions to the brine, cooler and packaging areas.
 Starting a new tradition, Scray Cheese began producing Fontina in 2012.

 Jim’s daughter, Kayla, started working at the factory at 15 years old.
 She received a business degree at the University of Wisconsin Oshkosh.
 Kayla took over the administrative and bookkeeping side of the business, guided by her grand father, Edgar.
 She then started a new venture for Scray Cheese and opened Scray Cheese Shoppe connected to the factory in 2009.